 where, $y=\{\mathcal{M},\Tilde{\Lambda}\}$.
-The input dimension with the Fourier amplitude is normalized using the same method as for the classification network.
-The second dimension, with the phase,~$\phi$, is scaled with $\pi$, such that it lies within~[0,1].
+The two input channels, the Fourier amplitude and the phase, are normalized using the same method as for the classification network.
 We generate the complete data set using the parameters $\{m_1, m_2, \Lambda_1, \Lambda_2\}$.
 These parameter values, when represented in terms of $\mathcal{M}$ and $\Tilde{\Lambda}$, span the region shown by the points in figure~\ref{fig:regress_sep_test_train}.
 The left panel represents a density plot of the parameters chosen for all simulations.
-The total number amounts to 75000 simulated events.
+The total number amounts to 75,000 simulated events.
 Training and testing data for the $\mathcal{M}$-regression were chosen as depicted by regions $\mathtt{I}$ and $\mathtt{II}$, respectively.
 The right panel illustrates the training and testing data used for regressing $\Tilde{\Lambda}$ as red and yellow points, respectively.
 The distribution of the events across both the parameters, $\mathcal{M}$ and $\Tilde{\Lambda}$, is the same as on the left panel.
 Each point on the right panel of the figure represents the source parameters of one GW event.
 This kind of segregation of training and testing data was chosen to ensure that the network can extrapolate to regions not covered during the training process.
 For the $\mathcal{M}$-regression, we use GW signals generated with $\mathcal{M}$ in the range $\mathcal{M}\in$~[1.45,~1.6]~$M_{\odot}$ as test data.
-This amounts to 54776 training samples and 20224 test samples for the $\mathcal{M}$-regression.
+This amounts to 54,776 training samples and 20,224 test samples for the $\mathcal{M}$-regression.
 For the $\Tilde{\Lambda}$-regression, we use GW signals generated with $\Tilde{\Lambda}\in$~[400,~650] as test data.
-The training and test samples for $\Tilde{\Lambda}$-regression then sum up to 64532 and 10468 respectively.
+The training and test samples for $\Tilde{\Lambda}$-regression then sum up to 64,532 and 10,468 respectively.
 A batch size of 16 is used for both $\mathcal{M}$- and $\Tilde{\Lambda}$-regression.
 The networks are trained for 50 epochs in both cases. \\